-- PHIL-P 100 Introduction to Philosophy provides a taste of central issues in philosophy.
+- PHIL-P 106 Problems of Philosophy provides a taste of central issues in philosophy.

-- PHIL-P 140 Introduction to Ethics provides an overview of major ethical theories, focusing on the rich historical and contemporary theories that aim to help us figure out what we should do, how we should live, and why.
+- PHIL-P 141 Introduction to Ethical Theories and Problems provides an overview of major ethical theories, focusing on the rich historical and contemporary theories that aim to help us figure out what we should do, how we should live, and why.

 - REL-R 133 Introduction to Religion explores the range of ways scholars think about religion in the field.